Brightspace/infusion-sls-workshop/3-dynamo/readme.md

 # Delete the user
 npm run sls -- invoke --stage <stage> --function deleteUser --data "{\"id\": \"169\"}"
+# View the table in the DynamoDB console to see that the user is removed

 # Get deleted user
 npm run sls -- invoke --stage <stage> --function getUser --data "{\"id\": \"169\"}"